Home » Pyrenees » A complete guide to hiking Carros de Foc in Aigüestortes National Park

 ⚠️ Important!

 We found some snow on the top of the mountain pass, even though it was the end of July.
-If you’re going in May or June, email or call the Carros de Foc organisation or the Ventosa i Clavell hut to check the snow amount.
+If you’re going in June, email or call the Carros de Foc organisation or the Ventosa i Clavell hut to check the amount of snow.
 You might need crampons to cross the mountain pass.

-The descent was not as exposed, and finding snow added some fun to it.
-The contrast between the snow’s white and Contraix lake’s blue was jaw-dropping.
+The descent was easier and finding snow added some fun to it.
+The contrast between the snow’s white and Contraix Lake’s blue was jaw-dropping.

 People hiking towards the lake Contraix